mtasic85/asyncwrap/README.md

 aiowrap is library/framework agnostic and can be used with any Python >=3.5 code.

-All you need can be found by importing:
+All you need can be found by importing single class called Async:
 ```python
 from aiowrap import Async
 ```

-Async has following methods:
+Async class has following methods:
 ```python
 Async.set_default_loop
 Async.With